 I recently returned to Seattle after several years in Montana, amazed at the growth of global health in this region during my absence.
 I wanted to know more about global health, so in my spare time I’ve studied microbiology; anatomy/physiology; emerging infectious diseases; chemistry; statistics; and nutrition, along with seminars and lectures for the master’s certificate in global health at the University of Washington.
-My goal is to build on my communications background as a communicator or project manager specializing in global health issues.
+My goal is to build on my communications background in helping illuminate global health issues and advocating for global health solutions.
 Infectious diseases and vaccines especially grab my attention.

 I’m very healthy, making it all the more strange that I became seriously ill in 2008 while traveling with an official delegation in Uzbekistan.
 Suspicious, my doctor tested me for TB: thankfully, negative.
 (It turned out I had severe food poisoning, lowering my immune system and creating lingering bronchitis, laryngitis and pneumonia.)
 My own TB scare opened my eyes to the ease in spreading infectious diseases, and the lack of adequate detection and treatment in so much of the world.